 For anyone that lives in a coastal town the months of June - October have significant meaning to them; Hurricane season.
-With the National Oceanic and Atmospheric Administration's Climate Prediction Center issuing a pre-season Atlantic hurricane forecast that calls for 5 to 12 named storms, including 1 to 4 hurricanes in 2017, for those of us that live in Coastal communities, we are constantly being reminded of Hurricanes from years past.
-The 2016 Atlantic hurricane season was the first above average Atlantic hurricane season since 2012, producing a total of 15 named storms, 7 hurricanes, and 4 major hurricanes.
+With the National Oceanic and Atmospheric Administration's Climate Prediction Center issuing a pre-season Atlantic hurricane forecast that calls for 10 to 16 named storms, including 5 to 9 hurricanes in 2018, for those of us that live in Coastal communities, we are constantly being reminded of Hurricanes from years past.
+The 2017 Atlantic hurricane season was the second above average Atlantic hurricane season since 2012, producing a total of 17 named storms, 7 hurricanes, and 3 major hurricanes.
 It was also the costliest season since 2012, and was the deadliest since at least 2008.
-The 2017 season is predicting a lower than average Hurricane season due to an El Niño pattern, and even though they are predicting a lower than normal season a smart horseperson always has a plan.
+The 2018 season is shaping up to be "near - or above normal" the National Oceanic and Atmospheric Administration, or NOAA, said last Thursday.
+A smart horse-person; living in the south or along the Eastern seaboard always has a plan.
 DressageDaily thanks Jodie Kelly of Southern Cross Equestrian Center in Destin, Florida for sharing their 'routine'.

 Mary Phelps, a Markel Equine Insurance Specialist also points out, that you should not wait until a hurricane (or forest fire) is headed in your direction, before you begin thinking about an evacuation plan or insurance for your horses.
 "We cannot place insurance on horses when there is a known hurricane or fire approaching, so be sure to think ahead."
 Mary explains.
 "Even when horses are being safely evacuated, the trip and storm can cause added stress, and you should be sure to consider protecting your horses and investment with mortality and medical surgical coverage."